 The charges come at a time when Canadian Basketball can’t seem to get enough praise.
-It seems like day in day out the news gets better, unfortunately situations like these are black eyes to the Toronto community at large and demands for a call of action from leadership at the top.
+It seems like day-in, day-out the news gets better, unfortunately, situations like these are black eyes to the Toronto basketball community at large and demands for a call of action from leadership at the top.

 In 2012 the CBC’s (Canada’s Public Broadcaster) Fifth Estate program went undercover and investigated the Toronto/Canadian AAU Basketball scene focusing on Ro Russell and the Grassroots program.

-The documentary seemed to specifically target Ro Russell and drew plenty of criticism all-around, specifically for failing to look at other areas, programs which were perhaps violating, or in this case putting innocent children and their families in contact with what we will refer as extreme shady behavior.
+The documentary seemed to specifically target Russell and drew plenty of criticism all-around, specifically for failing to look at other areas, programs which were perhaps violating, or in this case putting innocent children and their families in contact with what we will refer to as extreme shady behaviour.

 Although the allegations/exposure against Grassroots and Ro Russell we’re unrelated to anything like what Paolucci and the Etobicoke Thunder Association are facing, it certainly opened everybody’s eyes to what’s becoming a growing problem in the Canadian basketball community.

-There’s absolutely no doubt that this case will further raise the question, “What are the National & Provincial basketball organizations doing to ensure that coaches and programs are compliant, properly screened prior to starting out, what seems to be an endless amount of basketball programs that are popping up faster than dandelions across Canada.
+There’s absolutely no doubt that this case will further raise the question, “What are the National and Provincial basketball organizations doing to ensure that coaches and programs are compliant, properly screened prior to starting out in what seems to be an endless amount of basketball programs that are popping up faster than dandelions across Canada.

 “The association is deeply troubled by the events surrounding Mr. Paolucci,” she said.
 “As soon as we became aware of this matter, Mr. Paolucci was suspended and is no longer working for the association.